Gallstones and Gallbladder Disease

 - Cholecystitis: An infection in the gallbladder can cause pain and fever, possibly requiring surgery.

-- Gallstone pancreatitis: Inflammation of the pancreas, caused by a gallstone, can blocks a bile duct and prevent pancreatic enzymes from flowing to the small intestine.
+- Gallstone pancreatitis: Inflammation of the pancreas, caused by a gallstone, can block the pancreas duct and/or bile duct and prevent pancreatic enzymes from flowing to the small intestine.

 - Liver damage: Complications from gallstones and gallbladder disease can lead to damage to the liver, including failure.